-Using Launchpad, you can publish Bazaar branches of your code and, optionally, associate them with projects.
+Using Launchpad, you can publish Bazaar branches or Git repositories of your code and, optionally, associate them with projects.
 You can also mirror Bazaar branches that are hosted elsewhere on the internet and even import git, Subversion and CVS repositories into Bazaar branches.

 Thousands of people have done that already, meaning that Launchpad has a huge directory of branches of code.
 You could think of it as a code supermarket because it's so easy to browse and get hold of the code you want.

 Over the next few pages, we'll look at:

 - downloading and working with code that's hosted on Launchpad

 - working with a team on the same branch of code

 - proposing code merges and conducting code reviews